No project description provided

 nvidia channel by running the following command:

-conda install -c nvidia -c rapidsai -c numba -c conda-forge nvtabular python=3.7 cudatoolkit=11.0
+conda install -c nvidia -c rapidsai -c numba -c conda-forge nvtabular python=3.7 cudatoolkit=11.2

 Installing NVTabular with Docker

 NVTabular Docker containers are available in the NVIDIA Merlin container repository.
-There are four different containers:
+The following table summarizes the key information about the containers:

 |Container Name||Container Location||Functionality|